prof18/marcogomiero.com/content/posts/drafts/test-git-push.md

 }
 ```

+## Automating Testing for Consistency

+To ensure reliability between releases, I integrated tests that examine the entire publishing process.
+Initially, this involved manually creating test repositories, which was cumbersome.
+To streamline this, I explored automated testing with Gradle TestKit, allowing you to create a test project and run specific Gradle tasks.

 To be sure tha I'm not breaking anything between the different releases, I wanted to write some tests that tests the entire publishing pipeline.
 I had some test repositories ad-hoc created for my purpouse but it's annoying doing it every time.
 So I started exploring how to do that with an automated test.

 In the test you can create a test project that next gradle will use as the gradle proejct where the plugin will be added.